-14. Below is an example of a provider with students on the same course type being charged different fees depending on the year they started their course.
+13. Example 1 below shows a provider with students on the same course type being charged different fees depending on the year they started their course.
 In this example, each fee has been entered on a different row.
-It is possible to see the forecast student numbers for previous fee levels gradually decline, while the student numbers for the 2020-21 entry fee gradually increase:
+It is possible to see the forecast student numbers for previous fee levels gradually decline, while the student numbers for the 2021-26 entry fee gradually increase: